MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-212.md

 >[!VIDEO https://www.youtube.com/embed/BYpYsVFYjdw]

-In [Holograms 101](holograms-101.md), we used the KeywordRecognizer to build two simple voice commands.
-In Holograms 212, we'll dive deeper and learn how to:
+In [MR Basics 101](holograms-101.md), we used the KeywordRecognizer to build two simple voice commands.
+In MR Input 212, we'll dive deeper and learn how to:

 * Design voice commands that are optimized for the HoloLens speech engine.
 * Make the user aware of what voice commands are available.